 Delivery of Library materials

-The Walpole Public Library is offering no contact home delivery of library materials while the building is closed to the public.
-If you are interested in receiving library materials, please contact the Reference Desk at 508-660-7341 or at email@example.com to check on availability.
+No contact home delivery of library materials is also availlable to Walpole residents.
+If you are interested in receiving library materials, please contact the Reference Desk at 508-660-7341 or at firstname.lastname@example.org to check on availability.
+If you leave a message or send an email it is helpful if you provide your library card number and current address.

 Storytimes on Facebook